malramsay64/phd-thesis/05_Crystal_Melting/results.md

 are grain boundaries between the layers of p2 crystals.

 </div>

+### Investigating the Fast Growth of the pg structure

 While the p2 and the p2gg polymorphs have comparable melting rates,